amrlabib/javascript-essentials/classes-objects.md

 Engineer.prototype = Object.create(Person.prototype);
 //We need this line because now constructor function of prototype object is set to Person constructor, so we need to change the reference back to Engineer constructor
 Engineer.prototype.constructor = Engineer;
+//We need to use Object.assign to copy the values of all enumerable own properties from Person to Engineer, this will make sure that static methods like sayHi is inherited by Engineer
+Object.assign(Engineer , Person);

 //printNameWithJob method is defined in subclass prototype only Engineer.prototype.printNameWithJob = function() {